 Figure 3.
-Example of a sampling plan flow sheet for the determination of the carbonate content of clay sampling
+Example of a sampling plan flow sheet for the determination of the carbonate content of clay

-Generally all standards containing provisions for preparing sampling plans are suitable, in particular those related to the specific type of source stream e.g. coal.
+Generally, all standards containing provisions for preparing sampling plans are suitable, in particular those related to the specific type of source stream, e.g. coal.
 The following standards and technical reports may be considered when preparing a sampling plan, in particular for more complex cases:

-EN 932-1: Tests for general properties of aggregates - Part 1: Methods for pling from moving streams

-EN ISO 10715: Natural gas - Sampling guidelines

-ISO 13909-2: Hard coal and coke -- Mechanical sampling -- Part 2: Coal -- Samwork for the preparation and application of a Sampling Plan

-EN 14899: Characterization of waste - Sampling of waste materials - Framements EN 14899

-CEN/TR 15310: Characterization of waste - Sampling of waste materials

-This technical report consisting of five parts assists and supple-

-EN 15442: Solid recovered fuels - Methods for sampling

-EN 15443: Solid recovered fuels - Methods for laboratory sample preparation

-EN 14778: Solid biofuels - Sampling
+EN 932-1: Tests for general properties of aggregates - Part 1: Methods for sam- pling EN ISO 10715: Natural gas - Sampling guidelines ISO 13909-2: Hard coal and coke Mechanical sampling Part 2: Coal Sam- pling from moving streams EN 14899: Characterization of waste - Sampling of waste materials - Frame- work for the preparation and application of a sampling plan CEN/TR 15310: Characterization of waste - Sampling of waste materials This technical report consisting of five parts assists and supple- ments EN 14899 EN 15442: Solid recovered fuels - Methods for sampling EN 15443: Solid recovered fuels - Methods for the preparation of the laboratory sample EN 14778: Solid biofuels - Sampling

 Some of these standards and technical reports focus on waste materials.
 However, solid waste materials are often very heterogeneous.
-Therefore the approaches for preparing a sampling plan related to waste materials presented in the standards and technical reports can be considered to cover even the most complex non-waste cases as well.
+Therefore, the approaches for preparing a sampling plan related to waste materials presented in the standards and technical reports can be considered to cover even the most complex non-waste cases as well.
 In the absence of a suitable standard for the specific fuel, considerable simplifications may be possible if the fuel or material is more homogeneous.

-In some cases analytical results may show that the heterogeneity of the fuel or material significantly deviates from the information on heterogeneity on which the original sampling plan for that specific fuel or material has been based.
-In such cases Article 33(2) requires the operator to adapt the relevant elements of the sampling plan.
+In some cases, analytical results may show that the heterogeneity of the fuel or material significantly deviates from the information on heterogeneity on which the original sampling plan for that specific fuel or material has been based.
+In such cases, Article 33(2) requires the operator to adapt the relevant elements of the sampling plan.
 Those adaptations shall be in agreement with the laboratory carrying out the analysis for the respective fuel or material (see Chapter 5) and subject to the approval of the competent authority.